AtomicTessellator/fhi-vibes/docs/Tutorial/0_singlepoint.md

 ```

 to your `aims.in`, where `sbatch submit.sh` is the command you use to submit the calculation to the queue. `vibes` will run this command shortly before the walltime is over to restart the job.

+## Energy Unit Warning When Using `socketio`

+If you are using a `socketio` calculator for single point calculations then the conversion from Hartree to eV will be done using ASE.
+This can lead to slight deviations between the parameters listed in the `trajectory.son` and the output file from the calculation if the base calculator does not use the same conversion factor between Hartree and eV.